tynkovski/ktor-messenger/README.md

 via output ports and for this specific use case the perfect match will be `core.outport.AddPersonPort` port interface.<br><br>

-3. `persis` adapter's code in `adapters.persist.addressbook.SavePersonAdapter` class implements `AddPersonPort` interface and therefore responsible to handle persistence logic needed by core module.
+3. `persis` adapter's code in `adapters.persist.messenger.SavePersonAdapter` class implements `AddPersonPort` interface and therefore responsible to handle persistence logic needed by core module.
 First it performs validations required, converts business entity `PersonEntry` into two data classes - `PersonSqlEntity` and `PostalAddressSqlEntity` and